 Just like there are techniques I’ve practiced to better manage my anxiety, there are also things we can do to cultivate healthier soil for the joy that God gives us.
 Joy is always a gift from God.
 But that doesn’t mean it can’t become clouded at times.
 Joy is also a labor; joy is a fight.

-This article about the fulness of joy originally appeared here.
+This article asking is joy an emotion originally appeared here.